bany8/DryerControlUnit/README.md

 - 230 VAC heater

 All schematics are in the **/Docs** folder, and photos are in **/Photos**.
-I could have reused the original resistive temperature sensor, but I didn’t notice it at first.
+I could have reused the original resistive temperature sensor, but I didn’t notice it at first.<br>
+Code is prepared in PlatformIO (VSCode extension) and you can find it in **/Dryer arduino/src**.

 ---